AngelEyeLife/Felipe-Recipes/README.md

     1. the recipe page they can see a brief explanation of the recipe.
         1. From recipe page they open the recipe to see the ddetails on how to make it bby clicking on the bbutton.

-### Coming Feautures
+### Coming Features
-1. Adding short videos or gifs to the recipes for thee user to be able to see what the recipe is telling them to do.
+1. Adding short videos or gifs to the recipes for the user to be able to see what the recipe is telling them to do.
 ---------------
 ## Technologies Used
 1. [Bootstrap](https://getbootstrap.com/) Used their libraries and codes for components of my website.